Coordinated Spatial Pattern Formation in Biomolecular Communication Networks: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a control theoretic modeling and analysis framework for biomolecular communication networks modeled by reaction-diffusion equations with a single diffusible molecule.
 We have first shown that the analysis of the infinite dimensional system can be simplified by decomposing it into finite dimensional subsystems.
 We have then provided a graphical stability analysis tool using the root locus approach and demonstrated on the novel activator-repressor-diffuser system, which allows for the formation of inhomogeneous concentration gradient over the cell population.
-The latter half of the paper has been devoted to analyzing the conditions for finite mode Turing instability. {Using the analytic condition of Turing instability, we have shown that the network needs to have at least three molecular species to admit Turing instability.
+The latter half of the paper has been devoted to analyzing the conditions for finite mode Turing instability.
+Using the analytic condition of Turing instability, we have shown that the network needs to have at least three molecular species to admit Turing instability.
 Moreover, the in-depth study of three-component circuits provided a necessary activation-repression network structure condition for Turing instability.

-Our future work will be devoted to addressing robustness issues such as cell-to-cell variability and parameter uncertainties of biomolecular communication networks.
-The activator-repressor-diffuser system will also need further study to characterize the parameter regions for Turing instability. }
+Toward in vitro and in vivo implementation of such circuits, our future work will be devoted to addressing robustness issues such as cell-to-cell variability and parameter uncertainties of biomolecular communication networks.
+The activator-repressor-diffuser system will also need further study to characterize the parameter regions for Turing instability. \ifCLASSOPTIONcaptionsoff